-The impacts of these changes on 2015-2020 average PPDs are presented in Tables 8 and 9.
-Reviewing the Class I pricing proposals, we find that had the "average-of" pricing regime with \$1.00/cwt adjustor been in effect from 2015, the average PPD under the \$1.00/cwt adjustor would have been nearly the same as under the "higher-of" regime.
-Proposals with \$1.63 adjustor, or based solely on advanced Class III skim milk pricing factors would have resulted in higher PPDs and lower frequency of negative PPDs.
+The effects of these changes on 2015 to 2020 average PPD are presented in Table 6.
+Reviewing the class I pricing proposals, we find that had the average-of pricing regimen with \$1.00/cwt adjustor been in effect from 2015, the average PPD under the \$1.00/cwt adjustor would have been nearly the same as under the higher-of regimen.
+Proposals with \$1.63/cwt adjustor, or based solely on advanced class III skim milk pricing factors would have resulted in higher PPD and lower frequency of negative PPD.
 Similarly, adjusting make allowances increases average PPD by \$0.04/cwt in Upper Midwest, up to \$0.16/cwt in Northwest.
-Increasing butterfat and protein tests in standard Class III and Class IV prices has a material impact on PPDs, with average increase in the Northeast and Southwest orders near to \$0.20/cwt.
+Increasing butterfat and protein tests in standard class III and class IV prices has a material impact on PPD, with average increase in the Northeast and Southwest orders near to \$0.20/cwt.
+Similarly, the frequency of negative PPD was reduced under the alternative pricing proposals but would still be a regular occurrence in many FMMO.